Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 rm -rf triangle.zip triangle

 ===========SET ENVIRONMENTAL VARIABLES AND PATHS:===================

+If you always use Chaste from within the Eclipse IDE, this step is probably not needed.
+If you ever wish to use Chaste from the command line, however, you will need these configuration settings.

 Edit the ~/.bashrc file in the home directory and append the following: